coli-saar/coli-saar.github.io/randomworld.md

 When passed inputs *a<sub>1</sub>*, ..., *a<sub>n</sub>*, the tool returns *b<sub>1</sub>*, ..., *b<sub>m</sub>*, where each *b<sub>i</sub>* is sampled from the type generator for *B<sub>i</sub>*.
 While the agent is interacting with the environment, we temporarily store input/output pairs ((*a<sub>1</sub>*, ..., *a<sub>n</sub>*), (*b<sub>1</sub>*, ...,*b<sub>m</sub>*)): this ensures that the tool always returns the same output for a given input (from the agent's perspective).

+Because a tool in RandomWorld is just a function annotated with input/output types, we can also use hand-crafted tools in place of&mdash;or alongside&mdash;synthetic tools.
+For example, we implemented six hand-crafted calculator tools in our experiments: *add*, *subtract*, *multiply*, *divide*, *max*, and *min*.

 ### Task Generation

 RandomWorld tasks are synthesized by first generating a sequence of API calls through a type-guided sampling procedure, to create a data structure that we call a *trajectory skeleton*: a sequence of tool calls *f<sub>1</sub>*, ..., *f<sub>n</sub>*, along with annotations indicating the output(s) of the tool(s) *f<sub>m</sub>*, ..., *f<sub>k</sub>* that *f<sub>i</sub>* (*i* > *m*, *k*) takes as input.
 For example, the non-linear trajectory skeleton below corresponds to the instruction *"how much will the y<sub>0,1</sub>-th and y<sub>0,2</sub>-th most recently-added items in my Amazon cart cost together, if purchased at the lowest-available price?"*